TutsWiki/source/content/java/annotations.md

 ### 3.1 Rules

-- Attach `@` before interface define that this is an annotation.
+- To define an annotation in Java add `@` before the interface keyword.
 - [Throw clauses](/java/throw-throws) should not be present in our method.
 - The parameter list inside the method should be empty.
 - A default value can be assigned to the method based on our requirement.